 In the late 1990s, eye care professionals began to use special cameras to capture photos of the retina on film.
-Technology has made giant steps since then, and now the optometry professionals at Sohi Eye Care in North Raleigh, North Hills, and Cary capture these photos digitally.
+Technology has made giant steps since then, and now the optometry professionals at Sohi Eye Care in North Raleigh and North Hills capture these photos digitally.
 Our optometrist may use different kinds of imaging devices to take photos of the back of your eye.
 The retina, optic nerve, macula, and blood vessels are photographed in a fairly wide view.
 Digital retinal photos supplement but are not a substitute for a comprehensive eye exam.

 Who Needs These Photos?

 If you have diabetes, macular degeneration, glaucoma, hypertension, or a different condition that affects your eyes, our optometrist may use digital retinal photos to get a clearer understanding of the state of your eyes.
 When eye problems are detected early, vision loss can be prevented.